oceanprotocol/aquarius/README.md

 - update barge with this repo's changes (if needed)

 Also, changes should double-check that Ocean Market works.
-- test Ocean Market locally.
+- test Ocean Market locally, focusing on where the change was made.
+This will hit the API endpoint.
 [Ocean.py marketplace flow](https://github.com/oceanprotocol/ocean.py/blob/main/READMEs/marketplace-flow.md) shows how to spin it up locally in a Python context
 - test Ocean Market on rinkeby or ropsten

 ### Running Locally, for Dev and Test